dtheb/ts3Chan/README.md

 =======
 PHP Web based system for Teamspeak 3 servers to Request channels on the server.

-Free opensource feel free to use, edit and share but don't forget to give credit/linkback and of you added something feel free to pull request :D
+Free opensource feel free to use, edit and share but don't forget to give credit/linkback and if you added something feel free to pull request :D

 ####Admin CP preview
 ![adminCP](http://i.imgur.com/EWRfBk7.png)